-Take a look at the infographic below to see the trends that shaped the bridging finance market in the second quarter of 2018.
+Take a look at the infographic below to see the trends that shaped the bridging finance market in the first quarter of 2018.

 - Contributor lending reaches record high at £154.02m

 - Bridging loan demand peaks for auction purchases